kevinross/remote-gsh/README.md

 Use -s switch to specify server host url.

-Use -r switch to specify request charset.
+Use -c switch to specify request charset.

 #### Upload script and run

+You can upload a local script file and execute it on server.

 	./rgsh foobar.groovy

-Use -f switch to specify script file encoding

-Use -r switch to specify request charset.

 #### Default Settings

-Just Edit *rgsh* and modify DEFAULT\_SERVER, DEFAULT\_FILE\_CHARSET and DEFAULT\_REQUEST\_CHARSET variable
+Just Edit *rgsh* and modify DEFAULT\_SERVER, DEFAULT\_CHARSET variable

 ### Extending

 #### Customizing the init script
 An *init script* will be executed before script you uploaded(or before your first shell command), by default the script is *com/github/safrain/remotegsh/server/init.groovy* but you can customize it using filter init parameter *initScriptPath*
-In the init script, you can put some vairables into the script context, by default, *_context* and *getbean* will be put into the script context, giving you access to spring application context, you can use this file to add support to various frameworks and put you favorite utilities in the script context.
+In the init script, you can put some vairables into the script context, by default, spring support will be put into the script context, giving you access to spring application context, you can use this file to add support to various frameworks and put you favorite utilities in the script context.